icn-navigator/Documentation/Handover Documents/For Developers.md

 > [!INFO]- Shared types
 > The `shared-types` directory contains **Zod schemas and TypeScript definitions** used by both the frontend and backend.
 >
 > Zod is a TypeScript-first validation library that we're using to enforce consistent data validation and type safety across the frontend and backend.
-See the [Zod documentation](https://zod.dev/) to learn more.
+See the [Zod documentation](https://zod.dev/) for examples and best practices.

 ### Frontend